This is the second part of a series of posts about our visit to Iceland in March. Click here for the first part.

 Should have googled “How to photograph in a cave full of steam?” before going to Iceland.

 At the time we went to Myvtan there were also filming a scene from Fast and the Furious 8 in one of the frozen lakes.
-We had lunch, and the surprisingly delicious Geyser bread, which is baked in the ground near a hot spring.
+We had lunch, including the surprisingly delicious Geyser bread, which is baked in the ground near a hot spring.
 We ended the tour at The Myvatn Nature Baths, and it couldn’t have been more perfect.

 A Steam Vent or Fumarole in the Myvtan area.